 Over the years, I realised that sustainable tourism is not just about finding the equilibrium as far as the three pillars of sustainability are concerned.
 The 3Ps – profit (economy), people (socio-cultural), and planet (environment) – are reliant on the fourth ‘P’, which is “politics.”

 The potential of tourism to support rural communities is dependent on the politics of the country.

-Politics here also means the governance, accountability, policies and ethics.
+Politics here also means the governance, accountability, policies, and ethics.
 With no political will, the 3Ps will fail miserably.
-Thus, winning the support of whomever is the government of the day is critical for rural communities to reap the potential that tourism can bring.
+Thus, winning the support of whoever is the government of the day is critical for rural communities to reap the potential that tourism can bring.

 Tourism is a good alternative income for many rural communities – if it is executed correctly with support from the government.